schorschii/OCO-Server-Extensions/wol-shutdown-scheduler/README.md

    ```

 5. "WOL/Shutdown Scheduler" is now visible at the end of the left sidebar in the web interface.
+   - You can now create a schedule and an assignment for this schedule to a computer group.
+   - Note: expired schedules are automatically deleted via the housekeeping cron job.

 6. Set up a cronjob executing `php console.php execplannedwolshutdown` every minute.